xdv/divvy-data-api/README.md

 | transactions | Boolean | (Optional) If true, include individual transactions in the response.
 Defaults to false.
 Ignored if `format` is csv. |
 | format | String | (Optional) The [Response Format][] to use: `csv` or `json`.
 If omitted, defaults to a CSV-like JSON array format. |

-If both `base` and `counter` are omitted, the API combines the results from a [hardcoded list of popular markets](https://github.com/ripple/ripple-data-api/blob/2d456ace25c7ee157ed510b801ccc987b58d5d92/api/routes/marketTraders.js#L81-L92) with XRP as the base currency.
+If both `base` and `counter` are omitted, the API combines the results from a [hardcoded list of popular markets](https://github.com/xdv/divvy-data-api/blob/2d456ace25c7ee157ed510b801ccc987b58d5d92/api/routes/marketTraders.js#L81-L92) with XDV as the base currency.

 **Note:** This method *does not* have an `endTime` parameter.